 The department is made up of the following areas:

 All patients are registered in the department upon their arrival in the smart purpose-built reception area at the entrance to the building.
 The new waiting room, opened in 2021, gives an opportunity to increase the social distancing capability almost five fold leading to a much better experience for patients and visitors.

 A triage nurse assesses patients on arrival to the Emergency Department.
 There are two entrances to the department of which one is for walking patients and one is for patients brought in by ambulance.

-People who have contacted the NHS 111 service in the first instance and have who have had an appointment booked in the Emergency Department, will be seen within the dedicated NHS 111 suite within 30 minutes.
-If you need to know more about the NHS 111 service at our Emergency Department, Dr Anthony Kearns, Head of Department for Emergency Medicine , explains how it works in this video:
+People who have contacted the NHS 111 service in the first instance and have who have had an appointment booked in the Emergency Department, aim to be seen within 30 minutes.

 In early 2021, the Emergency Department opened a new, spacious, minors area for all non life threatening injuries.
 The Minors has been meticulously designed and has the essential equipment to treat minor injuries and illness.
 The outstanding feature of this area is its flexibility.
 It has the capability to be an isolation zone for Covid patients with direct access to them without compromising the safety of other patients in the department.